Skip to main content

 If you're taking medicine throughout pregnancy to control your blood pressure, keep taking it during labour.

-If you have mild or moderate hypertension, your blood pressure should be monitored hourly during labour.
-As long as your blood pressure remains within target levels, you should be able to have a natural vaginal birth.
+If you have hypertension, your blood pressure should be monitored hourly during labour.
+As long as your blood pressure remains within target levels, it should not stop you from being able to have a vaginal birth.

 If you have severe hypertension, your blood pressure will be monitored every 15 to 30 minutes in labour.
-Your doctors may also recommend your baby be delivered using forceps or ventouse, or by caesarean section.
+Your doctors may also recommend you give birth using forceps or ventouse, or by caesarean section.

 After the birth, your blood pressure will be monitored.